The Missions of FBC

 Blessings in a Backpack

-Blessings in a Backpack returns January 2016 to FBC.
-This is a great ministry and we had an awesome response last year.
-Once again, you will be able to donate items to be packed.
+This is a great ministry and we always have an awesome response!
+Once again, during select months throughout the school year, you will be able to donate items to be packed.
 A list of needed items is available outside the church office.
 Blessings in a Backpack mobilizes communities, individuals, and resources to provide food on the weekends for elementary school children across America who might otherwise go hungry.
 This ministry began with just two schools in 2005 and now serves over 78,000 students in over 800 schools throughout the United States.

 Annie Armstrong Easter Offering